MAKE A TAX DEDUCTIBLE DONATION NOW - SUPPORT OUR MISSION -

 - the richness of the musical culture in the Americas, encompassing several centuries;

-Our closing event will feature members of the youth ensemble Esperanza Azteca de la Universidad Autónoma Ciudad Juárez (MX) at UNESCO World Heritage Site Mission San Jose, performing Ignacio de Jerusalém's Misa de Infantes, written in the 18th century for the children choir of Cathedral of Mexico, contemporary to the building of the Mission.
+Our closing event will feature members of the youth choir Coro Esperanza Azteca de la Universidad Autónoma Ciudad Juárez (MX) and of the Filarmònica Joven Ciudad Juárez, at UNESCO World Heritage Site Mission San Jose, performing Ignacio de Jerusalem's Misa de Infantes, written in the 18th century for the children choir of Cathedral of Mexico, contemporary to the building of the Mission.

 Festival at a glance